-Development cost of property comprises cost of land use rights, construction costs, borrowing costs capitalised for qualifying assets and professional fees incurred during the development period.
+Development costs comprise cost of land use rights, construction costs, borrowing costs capitalised for qualifying assets and professional fees incurred during the development period.
 On completion, sold properties are recognised in profit or loss and unsold properties are transferred to developed properties held for sale.